-Like other tribes, the first few months of the year is the festive season where people here celebrate a new beginning.
-During this time, each tribe has their own traditional festival where everyone gathers around to party, to play traditional games or join fun competitions.
-It’s an eye-opening experience to join them and learn more about the diverse culture of Vietnam.
-Most famous festivals are “benya” and “Hơk h’mô rôông râu” of Gia Rai tribe, “x’trǎng” of Bana tribe, etc.
+Like other tribes, the first few months of the year are the festive season where people here celebrate a new beginning.
+During this time, each tribe has their own traditional festival where everyone gathers around to party, play traditional games or join fun competitions.
+It was an eye-opening experience to join them and learn more about the diverse culture of Vietnam.
+The most famous festivals are “Benya” and “Hơk h’mô rôông râu” of the Gia Rai tribe, “x’trǎng” of the Bana tribe, etc.

 Southern Vietnam Weather

 The weather in the last region of Vietnam is more stable.
 People come to the South at any time in the year to enjoy the lush scenario of the Mekong Delta, to lie down on the sunny beaches around Phu Quoc Island, and to enjoy the energetic life in Ho Chi Minh City.

 With an average temperature of 27 °C, expect a typical summer day any time you visit this place.
 South Vietnam has very little difference between the coldest and the hottest months.
 This region also receives the most sunshine hours in the nation, with approximately 2400 – 3000 hours per year.